Sammy at Welcome Center

 For more information, visit our Satisfactory Academic Progress (SAP) page.

 There is a GPA requirement and a PACE requirement, requiring students to complete 67% of their attempted units during their entire time at Cabrillo.
-Often, students have a high GPA but do not meet the PACE requirement.
-This can happen when student receive a "W" for the course; "W" graded courses still count as units attempted even though they don't affect GPA.
+Students may have a high GPA but do not meet the PACE requirement.
+Dropping a course resulting in a "W" is counted as a course attempted but not completed, and "W" graded courses still count as units attempted even though they don't affect GPA.
+Having too many units attempted but not completed can push a student's pace below 67 percent, even for students with a high GPA.

-You can check your GPA and PACE in your Financial Aid Self Service.
+You can check your GPA and PACE in your My Cabrillo portal.
 For step by step directions, click here.

-*If any of that information seems incorrect, contact your instructor and Admissions and Records.
+*If any information about grades seems incorrect, contact your instructor and Admissions and Records.
 Notify us once the grade is corrected.

 Note: You are still eligible to receive financial aid while on Financial Aid Warning.
 We advise taking a manageable course load to avoid disqualification.